Edges Falling Out – The Causes and Cures

 If you style your hair using any of the techniques mentioned above and have noticed thinning around your hair line (edges fallen out), or are noticing thinning or bald patches around your scalp, then there is a possibility that you are currently suffering from Traction Alopecia.

-WHY ARE BLACK WOMEN MORE LIKELY TO SUFFER FROM TRACTION ALOPECIA?
+WHY ARE BLACK MEN AND WOMEN MORE LIKELY TO SUFFER FROM TRACTION ALOPECIA?

 Repetitive and sustained pulling of your hair causes tension around the hair follicles can result in inflammation which can cause scarring around the scalp and permanent hair loss or balding.